Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 7. Close the Access tool.

-Construction crews will build a large communication site radome less than one half a kilometer from the proposed radar site.
-Use a Facility object as the radar site location.
+Construction crews plan to build a large communications site radome less than one-half kilometer from the proposed radar site.
+You want to model the radome to analyze potential interference.

 View the radome in the 3D Graphics window.